TobiasLaross/Hass-Lynk-Co/README.md

 2. Click on "Add Integration" and search for "Lynk & Co".
 3. Follow the on-screen instructions to enter your vehicle details and complete the setup.

+### Options Flow
+Options can be configured through the Options Flow in the Home Assistant UI:

+1. Navigate to Configuration > Integrations.
+2. Find the Lynk & Co integration and click "Configure".
+3. Adjust settings such as scan interval and experimental features:
+   - Enable or disable experimental features.
+   - Configure the scan interval (in minutes) to control how frequently your vehicle's data is updated.
+   - Set the start and end times for "dark hours" to limit automatic data updates during certain hours.

 ## Features and Usage
-The device will auto-update once every other hour by default and is configurable in the options flow to update between 1-24 hours per update.
+The device will auto-update once every other hour by default and is configurable in the options flow to update every 1-24 hours.
-The system seem to be more stable with longer intervals, use force_update_data service to update when needed instead.
+The system seems to be more stable with longer intervals, use force_update_data service to update when needed instead.
 The device will also update itself when expecting a new state after a service has been called.

 ### Services